The rundown on 2020’s 8 best single jogging strollers, and how to choose the one that’s right for you.

 The best: Joovy includes a tire pump with the stroller, as well as an auto-lock feature to keep the stroller closed after it’s been folded.
 Plus, it can hold toddlers weighing up to 75 lbs.

 Is it for you?
-If you need a jogging stroller that will fit babies three months to 75 lbs, without a car seat – but don’t need to run down mountains, Joovy’s 360 Ultralight is a good pick.Click here to see today's price of the Joovys Zoom 360 Ultralight on Amazon
+If you need a jogging stroller that will fit babies three months to 75 lbs, without a car seat – but don’t need to run down mountains, Joovy’s 360 Ultralight is a good pick.Click here to see today's price for the Joovys Zoom 360 Ultralight on Amazon

 The Graco FastAction Fold Jogger ClickConnect is a jogging stroller aiming to offer the conveniences of “regular” strollers: It has three air-filled rubber tires, its harness converts from 3 points to five points, and it offers both a parent and child tray.